What is an LLC?

 This is going to vary greatly depending on the state you form your LLC in.
 States with flat filing fees can range from $40 to $500, and some other states base their formation fee on the number of members your business has.

 When you hire a company to form your LLC for you, there is a one-time fee in addition to any state fees.
-At Epik, we form your LLC for $100 and include options for our registered agent services, BOI filing service, and our larger suite of online presence packages to give you some extra peace of mind.
+At Epik, we form your LLC for $225 plus state fees, and include one year of Registered Agent Service, optional BOI and Annual Report services, and a free, no-strings-attached trial of web hosting, business phone service, professional email, and more.

 Some of the most common types of LLC include: